jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

  ::1     localhost ip6-localhost ip6-loopback
 ```

-Changing the Volume Group name was a bit trickier:
+The LVM Volume Group Name `vg0-predator` also needs to be renamed to `vg0-tranquility`.

-When doing the following, the X-Server / Display Manager restarted:
+This was a bit trickier as the X server / Display Manager was restarted when I did the following:

 ```sh
 ❯ sudo vgrename vg0-predator vg0-tranquility
 ```

-Adjusted `/etc/fstab` + `/boot/grub/grub.cfg` and updated initramfs:
+I adjusted `/etc/fstab` + `/boot/grub/grub.cfg` and updated initramfs:

 ```sh
 ❯ sudo etckeeper vcs show 04c5a263fc10ae81061e5426b3d434a1d328363a /etc/fstab